expressjs/expressjs.com/_includes/readmes/multer.md

   // The function should call `cb` with a boolean
   // to indicate if the file should be accepted

-  // To reject this file pass `false`, like so: cb(null, false)
+  // To reject this file, pass `false`, like so: cb(null, false)

-  // To accept the file pass `true`, like so: cb(null, true)
+  // To accept the file, pass `true`, like so: cb(null, true)

   // You can always pass an error if something goes wrong: